LeechCSE/Data-Structure-and-Algorithm/README.md

 compares adjacent vertex v's distance and edge's weight of which destination is v.
 The v's distance is replaced with the smaller one, and the vertex v is added into minimum heap.
 It continues until the heap is empty.
+#### Dijkstra Algorithm
+Dijkstra algorithm is a single-source shortest-path-problem.
+Given a positive-weighted graph, start node, and target node, it gives the shortest(least weighted) path from the start node to the target node.
+From the start node, in BFS manner, it updates the distance from start node to vertex u.
+After all iterations, each node has the total distance from the start node.
+Using back-tracing technique, it returns the shortest path and the total distance.